Dariashamaida/R_course2/Lab5/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+### R Script
+The R script for_analysis.md describes the following steps:
+1. Getting the raw data, assign descriptive labels;
+2. Uniting test and train data together;
+3. For each testing pulling out only mean and standard deviation measurement;
+4. Using activities performed as the activity labels in dataset;
+5. Creating independent tidy dataset with means for each variable-activity-subject.

+### Codebook
+CodeBook.md explains the steps how to obtain the tidy dataset.

+### Tidy dataset
+The 'tidy_dataset.csv' is outputted and saved.